dutylabs/git101/README.md

 ## Step 5 - add yourself to the graduates

-Open and modify index.html (add your name there)
+Open and modify index.html (add your name there).

 ## Step 6 - add, commit and push your changes